Students are always asking me for advice on the best travel yoga mats.

 Both the Lite and the eKO SuperLite are made from biodegradable natural tree rubber and no toxic chemicals are used in the manufacturing process.

 Portability and durability.
 The eKO SuperLite is totally foldable and will fit snugly into your suitcase or backpack.
-The eKO Lite is a bit thicker and heavier, so provides more padding but is less portable.
+The eKO Lite is a bit thicker and heavier, so provides more padding but it is a slightly less portable yoga mat.
 Manduka mats are famously durable, but don’t expect a lifetime guarantee for their travel mats like you get with their PRO yoga mats.

 Mat stickiness and comfort.
 I do love practicing on the eKO SuperLite travel yoga mat.
 Yes, it’s very thin and light but it provides really good grip on the floor and for your hands and feet.
-There is no padding to speak of which means that you’ll feel very connected to the floor.
+If you’re looking for a really sticky yoga mat, then a Manduka eKO yoga mat is probably the right choice.
+There is no padding to speak of in their travel yoga mat, which means that you’ll feel very connected to the floor.
 On the other hand, if your knees or spine need extra padding, you won’t get it from this mat (or any travel yoga mat).

 Bonus tip: I had two students using the eKO SuperLite recently in Hamburg and both of them turned their mat over to use the bottom as the top.
 They said they find the mats slides around on the floor if it’s the “right way” up.
 Good tip!